farhadi/html5sortable/README.md

 * Supports both list and grid style layouts.
 * Similar API and behaviour to jquery-ui sortable plugin.
 * Works in IE 5.5+, Firefox 3.5+, Chrome 3+, Safari 3+ and, Opera 12+.
+* Comes with an AngularJS directive.

 Usage
 -----

+To use it with AngularJS please see the examples.

 Use `sortable` method to create a sortable list:

 ``` javascript